Skip to content

 This mode can be performance heavy with a lot of items.
 Use with caution.

-If the itemSize prop is not set or is set to null, the virtual scroller will switch to variable size mode.
-You then need to expose a number field on the item objects with the size of the item element.
+If itemSize is omitted or set to null, the scroller switches to variable size mode.
+In that case, each item must expose a numeric field with its size.

 WARNING